-Residents across the BANP area have acknowledged, in various recent consultations, the importance of maintaining green gaps between the settlements within the Neighbourhood Plan area.
+Residents across the BANP area have also acknowledged, in various recent consultations, the importance of maintaining green gaps between the settlements within the Neighbourhood Plan area.
 To achieve this BANP is designating various Green Gaps in which new housing development will be restricted to prevent coalescence and to ensure that the Green Gaps are not diminished.
 In the case of Bradpole Parish this involves area (B) along the Brit Valley Corridor either side of Pymore Road.

 In Parish Plan consultations Bradpole residents have overwhelmingly stressed the importance of protecting the landscape but at the same time have understood the need to accept some small-scale “affordable” and “open market” housing development within the civil parish to accommodate the needs of individuals and families living within the parish.
 These responses continue to inform Bradpole Council in its decisions.